performancecopilot/pcp/docs/UAG/PerformanceMetricsInferenceEngine.rst

    from one host, but **pmie** is being run on a different host).
-   So flooding **syslog** with misleading messages or an avalanche of visual alarms or running a a shell command that might not even work on the host where **pmie** is being run, are all be avoided.
+   So flooding **syslog** with misleading messages or an avalanche of visual alarms or running a shell command that might not even work on the host where **pmie** is being run, are all be avoided.
    Rather the output is text in a regular format suitable for post-processing with a range of filters and performance analysis tools.